marcopennekamp/lore/specification/types.md

 A **type alias** turns any type into a named type available in the global scope.
 They may have any number of **type parameters**.
 Type aliases don't carry additional semantics, which makes them **referentially transparent**.

+A **struct type alias** goes a step further: It aliases the type, but also provides the struct constructor/object value under the new name.

 ###### Syntax Example

 ```
 type Unit = ()
 type +Position = %{ position: Position }
 type Dictionary[V] = String -> V

+struct IntFunction[A] = Function[A, Int]
 ```